- Exposure: 1/13th second @ f/8

 The gate opening time.

-Great landscape photography usually involves some degree of dedication, especially when attempting to capture a fantastic sunrise.
+Great landscape photography usually involves dedication, especially when attempting to capture a fantastic sunrise.
 Several visits to the same location are often required to capture the best skies.
 Unfortunately, Pilot Mountain maintains limited operational hours restricting access to the summit.
 March to November, the mountain opens at 7 a.m. and closes at sunset, and from December to February, the gate doesn’t open until 8 a.m.
-The good news is for those camping on the mountain; they will have access to the mountain well after sunset.
-But if you’re looking for a colorful sky over the summit, bear in mind, the sun will be at your back when shooting from Little Pinnacle.
+The good news is that those camping on the mountain will have access to the mountain well after sunset.
+But if you’re looking for a colorful sky over the summit, remember that the sun will be at your back when shooting from Little Pinnacle.
 As for myself, I prefer the fabulous colors offered during the golden hours.
 I love an early morning sky.
-Fortunately, when I first visited Pilot Mountain the gate was open upon my arrival, around 6:20 a.m.; thus, I was able to ascend to the summit and set up my gear and get the shot.
+Fortunately, when I first visited Pilot Mountain, the gate was open upon my arrival, around 6:20 a.m.; thus, I was able to ascend to the summit and set up my gear and get the shot.
 Captured at 7:42 a.m. on October 16th, 2016, sunrise was at 7:30 a.m.

 Weekends and holidays are filled with heavy traffic, large groups, and crowded parking.

 Of course, for many, weekends are the favorite times to visit Pilot Mountain.
 Like any popular attraction, one must patiently endure lines and busy restrooms.
 Having been to the mountain on both a weekend and weekday, especially in the spring and summer, expect a full parking lot while waiting in a long line that extends down the mountain.
-Remember, parking is limited so keep in mind, once you enter the 2-mile line ascending to the parking area, deciding to abort may not be an option.
-Once the traffic is backed up, opportunities to turn around are extremely limited if not impossible.
+Remember, parking is limited, so keep in mind that once you enter the 2-mile line ascending to the parking area, deciding to abort may not be an option.
+Once the traffic is backed up, opportunities to turn around are extremely limited, if not impossible.